-These concepts were explicitly introduced in \cite{gp}.
-The purpose there was to study the uniform Artin-Rees property with respect to the set of regular ideals having a principal reduction.
-It was proved that the integral degree, in fact, provides a uniform Artin-Rees number for such set of ideals.
+The goal in \cite{gp} was to study the uniform Artin-Rees property with respect to the set of regular ideals having a principal reduction.
+It was proved that the integral degree, in fact, provides a uniform Artin-Rees number for such a set of ideals.

 The purpose of the present paper is to investigate more deeply the invariant $\ud_A(B)$.
-We first note that $\ud_A(B)$ is, as it were, halfway between $\ud_K(L)$, the integral degree of the corresponding algebraic field extension $K\subset L$, and $\mu_A(B)$, the minimal number of generators of the $A$-module $B$.
+We first note that $\ud_A(B)$ is between $\ud_K(L)$, the integral degree of the corresponding algebraic field extension $K\subset L$, and $\mu_A(B)$, the minimal number of generators of the $A$-module $B$.
 That is,

 In a sense, $\ud_A(B)$ can play the role of, or just substitute for, one of them.
 For instance, it is a central question in commutative ring theory whether the integral closure $\overline{A}$ of a domain $A$ is a finitely generated $A$-module.
-It is well-known that, for one-dimensional noetherian local domains, $\mu_A(\overline{A})$ might be infinite, contrary to $\ud_A(\overline{A})$, which is finite.
+It is well-known that, even for one-dimensional noetherian local domains, $\mu_A(\overline{A})$ might be infinite (see, e.g., \cite[Section~4.9]{hs}, \cite[\S~33]{matsumura-crt}).
+However, for one-dimensional noetherian local domains $\ud_A(\overline{A})$ is finite (\cite[Proposition~6.5]{gp}).
 Hence, in this situation, $\ud_A(B)$ would be an appropriate substitute for $\mu_A(B)$.
 Another positive aspect of $\ud_A(B)$, compared with $\mu_A(B)$, is good behaviour with respect to inclusion, i.e., if $B_1\subset B_2$, then $\ud_A(B_1)\leq \ud_A(B_2)$, while in general we cannot deduce that $\mu_A(B_1)$ is smaller than or equal to $\mu_A(B_2)$.